 You are here

-Residents may continue to apply for benefits online at www.commonhelp.virginia.gov.
+- Residents may apply for benefits online at www.commonhelp.virginia.gov.

-The Lynchburg Department of Social Services, under the leadership of Director Tamara Rosser, is combined with the Lynchburg Department of Juvenile Services to form the Department of Human Services.
+The Lynchburg Department of Social Services is combined with the Lynchburg Department of Juvenile Services to form the Department of Human Services.
 It is one of 120 local departments in Virginia's state-supervised, locally-administered public social services system.
 The Department is an agency of city government which administers federal, state and local public assistance and social work service programs.
 To learn more about the Virginia Department of Social Services, go to http://www.dss.virginia.gov.